gangdong/gangdong.github.io/_posts/2018-12-29-Blog-Jekyll-toc-plugin.markdown

 [^2]:[https://www.it1352.com/798173.html](https://www.it1352.com/798173.html) [https://www.cnblogs.com/pengshuo/p/5368035.html](https://www.it1352.com/798173.html),

-I made it clear when I build the site by Github Pages generator, it actually creates a new branch `gh-pages` under master branch, in where it stores the static site files for external accessing.
-Therefore I need to create the `gh-pages` branch and place my `_site\` to there.
+I made it clear when I build the website by Github Pages generator, it actually creates a new branch `gh-pages` under master branch, in where it stores the static site files for accessing.
+Therefore I need to create the `gh-pages` branch and place the generated static HTMLs to there.

 I changed the command as below.

 {% highlight shell %}
+cp -r _site /tmp/
 git checkout -b gh-pages
+rm -rf *
-cp -r _site/* .
+cp -r /tmp/_site/* ./
-git add _site
+git add -A
 git commit -m "add site files" git push origin gh-pages
 {% endhighlight %}